EnterpriseDB/repmgr/README.md

     time a failover occurs.

-    Note that it only makes sense to create a witness server if `repmgrd` is in use; see section "witness server" above.
+    Note that it only makes sense to create a witness server if `repmgrd` is in use; see section "Using a witness server" above.

     This command requires a `repmgr.conf` file containing a valid conninfo string for the server to be created, as well as the other minimum required